Open-Gea/Client-Open-Gea/README.md

 To set up and run the gea-app for a local environment:

-- Create a `.env` file in the root directory of your `gea-app` and populate with the following:
+- Create a `.env` file in the root directory of your `client-open-gea` and populate with the following:

 ```js